F0lak/dm_open_ref/ref/regex/proc/Find.md

     end.
 The actual match is allowed to extend past End.

-Finds the regular expression pattern within the \"haystack\" text.
+Finds the regular expression pattern within the "haystack" text.
 The following vars are set by the match:
 -   text: The text that was searched.
 -   index: The index where the match was found (same as the return